pathornteng/open-idp/README.md

 ### Project Summary

 OpenIDP is an open-source project created to be a testing IdP.
-OpenIDP currently is still in a development process and there are a lot to be done.
+OpenIDP currently is still in development process and there are a lot to be done.
 However, it can work as a test base for OpenID Connect 1.0.
 No security is guaranteed.
-DO NO USE THIS CODE IN PRODUCTION
+DO NOT USE THIS CODE IN PRODUCTION

 ### Installation